anniekramer/Crash-Course-in-CS/README.md

       - Group-by: You should be able to group by strings, numbers, or booleans.
 You don’t need to do any bucketing - numbers can be grouped by equality.
 The group-by selector should contain all keys which have a string, number, or boolean in any object in the JSON.
       - Metric: You only need to support metrics on numbers.
 The metric selector should contain all keys that have a number in any object in the JSON.
       - Aggregation: You must support four kinds of aggregations: minimum, maximum, average, and sum.
 You can make the user click a button to run the aggregation/display the results in the bar chart, or you can run it automatically whenever the controls are changed.
+  * **The bar chart**:
+    - The bar chart should be composed of several `<div>`s set to appropriate widths and heights based on the results of the aggregation.
+You don’t need to have axes, but each bar should be labeled with its bucket and value.